soreau/catt-qt/README.rst

 * Able to cast files, links and playlist urls
 * Control muliple chromecasts selectable from list
-* Get data in real time and shows changes from other devices
+* Get data in real time and see changes from other devices
 * Supports device reboot with initial volume setting
-* Manage streams started by other devices
+* Automatically plays files in same directory
 * Play/Pause/Stop/Seek/Volume/Reboot
 * Multi-platform